Abdulrahman-Hussien/512-QAM/README.md

 * Sketch the constellation diagram of the signals at the input and output of the AWGN channel.
 * Plot the relation between the BER vs. Eb/No in dB where Eb is the bit energy and No is the noise spectral density.
 * Plot the theoretical relation between BER and Eb/No in dB for your modulation scheme vs. the simulated one.

+* The project was done in Jan.
+2022 *